 - develop strategies for critical thinking and problem solving

 - develop and apply practice with a network of like-minded teachers

 - enhance your curriculum to help prepare your pupils for 21st Century learning, citizenship and employment

 - use your learning to strengthen international links at your school.

-The training will consist of two face-to-face day workshops, focused on developing new teaching and learning approaches to critical thinking, applying this in participants’ classrooms primarily through geography or history, and then sharing practice within the group and the wider subject community.
+The training is focused on developing new teaching and learning approaches to critical thinking, applying this in participants’ classrooms primarily through geography or history, and then sharing practice within the group and the wider subject community.

 On completing the training, you may also engage in follow-up opportunities to develop and share your expertise: